 Graduation Residency Policy

-- Thirty semester credit hours of advanced level courses (3000 or higher) to be applied to the degree must be completed at Michigan Tech.
+- Thirty (30) semester credit hours of advanced level courses (3000 or higher) which apply to the degree must be completed at Michigan Tech.

 Courses which meet the "at Michigan Tech" requirement are defined as courses that were taken as part of a university-approved study abroad program or as courses that are listed in the course catalog and taught by Michigan Tech faculty either on campus, at field locations, or through distance learning.

-The President or the President's designee, the Provost, is authorized to grant exceptions to these requirements in extraordinary individual cases.
+The President or the Provost and Senior Vice President for Academic Affairs is authorized to grant exceptions to this requirement in extraordinary individual cases.

-Degree programs with other special requirements may apply for exemptions.
-The President or the President's designee, the Provost, may grant such programmatic exemptions upon recommendation of the Senate.
+Degree programs with special requirements may apply for exemptions.
+The President or the Provost and Senior Vice President for Academic Affairs may grant such programmatic exemptions upon recommendation of the Senate.

 Graduation with Honors